 After diagnosing the child's mental state, clinical mental health counselors provide guidance to help the child make adjustments and overcome problems.
 The mental health counselor may also meet with family members to assist in the child's treatment, and help the family comprehend and support what the child is going through.

-As of May 2015, mental health counselors brought home an average salary of $45,080 annually, according to the BLS.
-Jobs in the field were anticipated to grow 20% between 2014 and 2024, or much faster than average, partially due to more people seeking treatment for mental health issues than in previous years (BLS).
+As of May 2018, mental health counselors brought home a mean salary of $47,920 annually, according to the BLS.
+Jobs in the field were anticipated to rapidly grow between 2018 and 2028, or much faster than average, partially due to more people seeking treatment for mental health issues than in previous years (BLS).

 A master's degree is normally required for licensed clinical mental health counselors, according to the BLS.
 The Council for Accreditation of Counseling and Related Educational Programs (CACREP) notes that graduate programs in clinical mental health counseling or related fields prepare students for a career as a clinical mental health counselor by providing courses in diagnosis, treatment, referral and prevention.
 In addition to coursework, graduate programs require students to spend a certain number of hours gaining field experience under the supervision of a clinical mental health counseling professional.